Zapotec Rug, Grandma's Garden Patchwork etc...

 This wonderful Edmunds quilters frame can still be purchased at Joann Fabrics for $75, but why do that if you can pick it up at Goodwill in perfect condition for $7.99?!
 I snatched this up almost as the fellow was setting it down.
 He asked me what on earth it was, as he couldn't figure it out?!
 I told him, and he and I both went away pleased.

 I thought I would be ending my blog on finding the Edmunds quilting frame, but as luck would have it, I was back in the store the very next day and found this unfinished piece that is in dire need of quilting.
 It was framed up in a nasty wooden frame with plastic cover, and taped at the back with masking tape...shudder...I felt it needed a rescue, and it fits the Edmunds frame perfectly.
-Now if my finger would just hurry up and heal, I will get right to it.
+It was practically falling apart and begging to be up-cycled.
+I sew did!
+LOL Just wait until you see the end result.
+It turned out fantastic.

 Right at the last, before I was leaving the store, I saw this lovely book, Mushrooms of North America.
 I am an avid mushroom hunter, my favorite being Chanterelle's.
 I like to dry them in a food dryer, bag them up and freeze them.
 That way I can use them for soups and gravies in the winter.
-I may even make a wild mushroom ketchup like my friends at Townsends.
-Jon Townsend is noted for, among other things, his wonderful 18th century cooking video's.
-He also has a delightful store selling all kinds of 18th century clothes and accoutrements.
-Check out his Youtube channel and store at the following links.
-You might just find him as fun and interesting as I do.
+They are delicious!

 Comments